BirkhoffLee/docker-serveo-traefik-companion/README.md

 If something went wrong, add `-v` to enable SSH's verbose output.

 Open your browser.
 Navigate to your domain.
-If everything's fine, you should see something like this:
+If everything's fine, the page's served under HTTPS, thanks to Traefik, and you should see something like this:

 ```
 serveo_1  | 2018/07/23 02:09:19 Handshaking with 8.8.8.8